Bendat/autometa/documentation/website/docs/getting-started/authoring.md

 1. Build a `CucumberRunner` instance that knows about your world, app composition root, assertion plugins, and parameter types.
 2. Export the resulting `stepsEnvironment` so runners (and the CLI) can discover your Given/When/Then functions or decorator metadata.
-3. Run those steps either through Jest, the Vi-test runner, or Playwright—or call the `autometa run` command directly.
+3. Run those steps either through Jest, Vitest, or Playwright—or call the `autometa run` command directly.

 ## Configure the Autometa executor